windup/rhamt-vscode-extension/README.md

 ## Features

-This extension provides support performing application migrations using RHAMT.
+This extension provides support for performing application migrations using RHAMT.

 ## Requirements